invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - His connected left hand continues giving power to her spin.
 - :ref:`Hairbrush hand transition` from his connected left hand.
 - Man left steps forward.

+.. _Hip copa check:

+Hip copa check
+^^^^^^^^^^^^^^
+- Man signals a :ref:`Hip copa` but walks forward to her right to catch the small of her back with his left hand so that she walks forward.
+- Man turns clockwise and stops her left hip while she is walking so that she turns counterclockwise to face him.

+.. _Blind copa check:

+Blind copa check
+^^^^^^^^^^^^^^^^
+- He is facing the same direction as the woman, with his back turned to her.
+- His left hand is connected to her right hand.
+- Man pushes his connected left hand while she is walking forward to signal a :ref:`Woman right turn via left arm` as he turns clockwise to face her, but he catches her while she is facing away from him and he pushes her back counterclockwise.

 .. _Shoulder copa: